 - i.
 Changes of use and new development at Cotswold Airport within the areas covered by the KENDP will be permitted when consistent with Cotswold District Local Plan Policy SP2 and providing impact on residential amenity and the local environment is met when assessed against the following: - a.
 Impact on the local community and others, including by way of noise, visual amenity, traffic generation. odours and air pollution; and - b.
 Impact on designated natural and built environment assets, the AONB and the local landscape. - ii.
-To reduce traffic impacts and promote sustainable development all development proposals should be supported by a travel plan to seek, so far as possible, that movements by private car are reduced. - iii.
-Where negative impacts are identified after assessing proposals in relation to Policy KE12 these should be mitigated.
-Where negative impacts cannot be satisfactorily mitigated planning permission should be refused.
+To reduce traffic impacts and support sustainable development, all development proposals which are likely to have significant transport implications should be supported by a travel plan to seek, so far as possible, that movements by private car are reduced.

+Where negative impacts are identified after assessing proposals in relation to Policy KE12 these should be mitigated where possible.
+Where significant negative impacts cannot be satisfactorily mitigated planning permission should be refused.